nixilla/gather/documentation/try/ckan.md

 ## View the Data in CKAN

-Now we can start the CKAN Consumer:
+Now we can start the CKAN Consumer from the `aether-bootstrap` folder:

 ```
 scripts/run_ckan_consumer.sh